Raccoon: Dousing

 One aspect of raccoon behavior is so well known that it gives the animal part of its scientific name, Procyon lotor; lotor is Latin for 'washer'.
-In the wild, raccoons often dabble for underwater food near the shore-line.
+In the wild, raccoons often dabble for underwater food near the shoreline.
 They then often pick up the food item with their front paws to examine it and rub the item, sometimes to remove unwanted parts.
 This gives the appearance of the raccoon "washing" the food.
 The tactile sensitivity of raccoons' paws is increased if this rubbing action is performed underwater, since the water softens the hard layer covering the paws.
 However, the behavior observed in captive raccoons in which they carry their food to water to "wash" or douse it before eating has not been observed in the wild.
 Naturalist Georges-Louis Leclerc, Comte de Buffon, believed that raccoons do not have adequate saliva production to moisten food thereby necessitating dousing, but this hypothesis is now considered to be incorrect.
 Captive raccoons douse their food more frequently when a watering hole with a layout similar to a stream is not farther away than 3 m.
 The widely accepted theory is that dousing in captive raccoons is a fixed action pattern from the dabbling behavior performed when foraging at shores for aquatic foods.
 This is supported by the observation that aquatic foods are doused more frequently.
 Cleaning dirty food does not seem to be a reason for "washing".

 Reproduction

 Raccoons usually mate in a period triggered by increasing daylight between late January and mid-March.
 However, there are large regional differences which are not completely explicable by solar conditions.
 For example, while raccoons in southern states typically mate later than average, the mating season in Manitoba also peaks later than usual in March and extends until June.
 During the mating season, males restlessly roam their home ranges in search of females in an attempt to court them during the three- to four-day period when conception is possible.
 These encounters will often occur at central meeting places.
 Copulation, including foreplay, can last over an hour and is repeated over several nights.
 The weaker members of a male social group also are assumed to get the opportunity to mate, since the stronger ones cannot mate with all available females.
-In a study in southern Texas during the mating seasons from 1990 to 1992, about one third of all females mated with more than one male.
+In a study in southern Texas during the mating seasons from 1990 to 1992, about one-third of all females mated with more than one male.
 If a female does not become pregnant or if she loses her kits early, she will sometimes become fertile again 80 to 140 days later.